Quantifying non-Gaussian diffusion in transient microscopy using excess kurtosis: Experimental Section

-Although the kurtosis is well defined in one dimension, for a bivariate distribution there are several ways to define the kurtosis.
+Although the kurtosis is well defined in one dimension, for a bivariate distributions there are several ways to define the kurtosis.
 For isotropic distributions, where the variance in both directions is equal ($\sigma^2_x = \sigma^2_y$), we can define the kurtosis in the form \ref{eq2}

-Where E is the distribution function and $\mu_x$ and $\mu_y$ are the expected values for the x and y positions, the value of $\sigma^2$ is calculated using the discrete variable approach.
+where E is the distribution function and $\mu_x$ and $\mu_y$ are the expected values for the x and y positions, the value of $\sigma^2$ is calculated using the discrete variable approach.
 It is worth noting that for this definition the kurtosis for a Gaussian distribution is 2 instead of the typical 3 for the one dimensional case.
-As such excess kurtosis is calculated as $EK = k - 2$ in the main text. \cite{mardia_measures_1970}
+With the exception of the data presented in Figure S9, where kurtosis is calculated one-dimensionally for azimuthally averaged profiles and $EK = k - 3$, all excess kurtosis values are calculated from the two-dimensional distributions as $EK = k - 2$. \cite{mardia_measures_1970}

 \textbf{Acknowledgements} This work was funded by the European Union (ERC, EnVision, project number 101125962).
 Views and opinions expressed are however, those of the author(s) only and do not necessarily reflect those of the European Union or the European Research Council Executive Agency.
 Neither the European Union nor the granting authority can be held responsible for them.
 We acknowledge additional funding from the Spanish AEI under grant agreements PID2022-141579OB-I00, TED2021-131018B-C21, and CNS2023-143577.
 In addition, we acknowledge the support from the “(MAD2D-CM)-UAM” project funded by Comunidad de Madrid, by the Recovery, Transformation and Resilience Plan, and by NextGenerationEU from the European Union.
 Finally, we acknowledge support from the “María de Maeztu” Program for Units of Excellence in R\&D (CEX2023-001316-M).